By Jay Schmuecker

 The project is located one mile north of the Union Pacific Railroad main railroad line.
 A number of 135-car coal trains go by each day taking coal from the West to power plants in the East.
 It is distressing to see such a large amount of material, that is not good for the environment, being consumed to provide a significant part of the nation’s electricity.

 I have spent my career at Caltech’s NASA Jet Propulsion Laboratory and have talked with colleagues—space scientists—who believe that high carbon emissions are contributing to global warming.
-If you do not accept that there are adverse effects from excessive carbon emissions, then consider this: the cost of fossil fuels will increase so that eventually farmers will have to use another method of providing motive power to conduct farming activities or revert to using horses.
+If you do not accept that there are adverse effects from excessive carbon emissions, then consider this: as fossil energies are depleted, and their cost increases farmers will have to use other methods of providing motive power and chemical fertilizers.
+Otherwise we will have to revert to using horses.